maxmarkov/passive-investing/README.md

 # The impact of big winners on passive and active equity investment strategies

-This is the code for the paper ("The impact of big winners on passive and active equity investment strategies")[https://arxiv.org/abs/2210.09302].
+This is the code for the paper ["The impact of big winners on passive and active equity investment strategies"](https://arxiv.org/abs/2210.09302).

 ## Project description